OctopusDeploy/blog/blog/2022-q3/what-are-sboms/index.md

 ## How Octopus can help with the free tool

 Software applications can have thousands of different dependencies.
-Manually listing each component is not viable or sustainable as components can be replaced or upgraded frequently.
-Automation is necessary to supply SBOMs accurately and quickly.Octopus has produced some free tools that help developers produce SBOMs.
-The tool is called App Builder.
-App Builder takes a GitHub repository and automatically deploys it to a Cloud Environment with an in-built SBOM packaged to the destination.
-App Builder dramatically reduces the need to figure out how to piece together SBOMs from separate sources on the internet.
+Manually listing each component is not sustainable as developers can replace or upgrade components frequently.
+Automation is necessary to supply SBOMs accurately and quickly.
+Octopus has produced a free tool that helps developers make SBOMs.
+The tool generates an SBOM as part of the build, and Octopus Deploy can scan the SBOM as part of the deployment.
+The tool dramatically reduces the need to figure out how to piece together SBOMs from separate sources on the internet.

 ## Conclusion

 In 2021, the US government issued an executive order to improve the nation's cybersecurity.
 The executive order mandated that software components need to be known to the government to minimize security risks.
 The mechanism to make software components known is SBOMs.
-SBOMs are a list of components in a software application that is sharable.
-To meet this requirement, SBOMs should be generated automatically on each application release.
-Octopus has provided a free tool that helps meet the SBOM generation requirement.
+SBOMs are a list of components in a software application that is sharable and should be generated automatically on each application release.
+Octopus Deploy has developed a free App builder tool that produces SBOMs as part of the build and scans it as part of the deployment.

 Happy deployments!